Tatars: Volga Tatars

 A minority of Christianized Volga Tatars are known as Keräşens.

 The Volga Tatars used the Turkic Old Tatar language for their literature between the 15th and 19th centuries.
 It was written in the İske imlâ variant of the Arabic script, but actual spelling varied regionally.
 The older literary language included many Arabic and Persian loanwords.
 However, the modern literary language (generally written using a Cyrillic alphabet), often has Russian- and other European-derived words instead.

-Outside of Tatarstan, urban Tatars usually speak Russian as their first language (in cities such as Moscow, Saint-Petersburg, Nizhniy Novgorod, Tashkent, Almaty, and in cities of the Ural region and western Siberia) and other languages in a worldwide diaspora.
+Outside of Tatarstan, urban Tatars usually speak Russian as their first language (in cities such as Moscow, Saint Petersburg, Nizhniy Novgorod, Tashkent, Almaty, and in cities of the Ural region and western Siberia) and other languages in a worldwide diaspora.

 In the 1910s the Volga Tatars numbered about half a million in the Kazan Governorate in Tatarstan, their historical homeland, about 400,000 in each of the governments of Ufa, 100,000 in Samara and Simbirsk, and about 30,000 in Vyatka, Saratov, Tambov, Penza, Nizhny Novgorod, Perm and Orenburg.
 An additional 15,000 had migrated to Ryazan or were settled as prisoners in the 16th and 17th centuries in Lithuania (Vilnius, Grodno and Podolia).
-An additional 2000 resided in St. Petersburg.
+An additional 2,000 resided in St. Petersburg.

-Most Kazan Tatars practise Islam.
-The Kazan Tatars speak Kazan (normal) tatar language, with a substantial amount of Russian and Arabic loanwords.
+Most Kazan Tatars practice Islam.
+The Kazan Tatars speak Kazan (normal) Tatar language, with a substantial amount of Russian and Arabic loanwords.

 Before 1917, polygamy was practiced only by the wealthier classes and was a waning institution.

-An ethnic nationalist movement among Kazan Tatars that stresses descent from the Bulgars is known as Bulgarism—graffiti have appeared on the walls in the streets of Kazan with phrases such as "Bulgaria is alive" (Булгария жива).